17 TIPS AND TRICKS FOR DRIVING IN SEVERE WEATHER

-1) Be aware that larger vehicles are more affected by the wind than smaller ones, and give extra room around other vehicles.
-It may be difficult for drivers to maintain a straight heading; the winds may push them towards other lanes, and remaining close can significantly increase the chance of a collision.
+- Be aware that larger vehicles are more affected by the wind than smaller ones, and allow extra room around other vehicles.
+It may be difficult for drivers to maintain a straight heading; the winds may push them towards other lanes, and remaining close can significantly increase the chances of a collision.

-2) Much like earthquakes, is is often important to drive slower during high winds.
+- Much like earthquakes, is is often important to drive slower during high winds.
 Sudden changes in wind speed can cause you to over-correct your speed or heading, so drive slow to reduce the chance of swerving off the road or into another vehicle.

 Thunder and Lightning

-1) Remember that flashes of lightning can blind you and make it so that you cannot see hazards.
+- Remember that flashes of lightning can blind you and make it difficult to see hazards.
 As with the winds that may accompany it, slowing down will help, and so will pulling to the side of the road and turning on the emergency flashers.
 This will help ensure that other drivers can see your vehicle.

-1) Ice can make it difficult to see, so clean the windows.
+- Ice can make it difficult to see, so clean the windows.
 Do not use hot water to melt the ice; it may re-freeze.
-Instead, use a scraper, defrosting chemical, and heat the inside of the vehicle.
+Instead, use a scraper or defrosting chemical, and heat the inside of the vehicle.
 This may fog up the windows, but they should be clear by the time you begin driving.

-2) Remember that snow and ice can make gripping the road difficult, but you can drive only as fast as is safe.
-This may be only a few miles per-hour.
-However, you may also have chains or studded tires that can help with driving on ice but it is best to assume they do not work perfectly and take the necessary precautions.
+- Remember that snow and ice can make gripping the road difficult, but you can drive only as fast as is safe.
+This may be only a few miles per hour.
+You may also have chains or studded tires that can help with driving on ice but it is best to assume they do not work perfectly and take the necessary precautions.